Your retirement savings plan offers you several choices for

 - Minimum distributions must begin after you reach age

-Or, if you're starting your own business when you leave your
+of retirement income.
+Or, if you're starting your own business when

-current job, keeping your retirement money in your former company's
+you leave your current job, keeping your retirement money in your

-plan may help protect your retirement assets from creditors, should
+former company's plan may help protect your retirement assets from

 Move your money to another retirement